HemalathaRamanujam2022/us_accidents_analysis/mage_orchestration/README.md

 https://www.kaggle.com

-Once you register, you can generate an access key (access token) to download datasets from Kaggle using the settings of your Kaggle account as shown here - (static/mage/kaggle_firewall_setup.pdf)
+Once you register, you can generate an access key (access token) to download datasets from Kaggle using the settings of your Kaggle account as shown [here](static/mage/kaggle_firewall_setup.pdf) .

 You can upload your Kaggle and GCP service account keys using the "UPLOAD FILE" feature on the GCP SSH connection.
 The file will be